pingcap/docs-cn/best-practices/three-dc-local-read.md

 ---
 title: Local Read under Three Data Centers Deployment
-summary: Learn how to use the Stale Read feature to read local data under three DCs deployment and thus reduce cross-center requests.
+summary: TiDB's three data center deployment model can cause increased access latency due to cross-center data reads.
+To mitigate this, the Stale Read feature allows for local historical data access, reducing latency at the expense of real-time data availability.
+When using Stale Read in geo-distributed scenarios, TiDB accesses local replicas to avoid cross-center network latency.
+This is achieved by configuring the `zone` label and setting `tidb_replica_read` to `closest-replicas`.
+For more information on performing Stale Read, refer to the documentation.
 ---

 # Local Read under Three Data Centers Deployment